Kimberly Birrell: Personal life

+Career

 Juniors

 Birrell began playing on the ITF Junior Circuit under-18 events in July 2011 as a 13-year-old.
 She reached her first junior final a year later in Sydney and came out victorious over Pamela Boyanov in three sets.
-Following a strong 2012 season, she made her junior Grand Slam debut at the 2013 Australian Open at 14 years of age and was beaten by Sweden's Rebecca Peterson in straight sets.
+Following a strong 2012 season, she made her junior major debut at the 2013 Australian Open at 14 years of age and was beaten by Sweden's Rebecca Peterson, in straight sets.
 She continued to improve her junior ranking throughout 2013 by reaching two finals.

-She entered the 2014 Australian Open unseeded and caused several upsets on her way to the semifinals.
-In the semifinals, she was defeated by Croatian player Jana Fett.
+She entered the 2014 Australian Open unseeded and caused several upsets on her way to the semifinals, where she was defeated by Croatian player Jana Fett.
 She went on to compete in all the remaining majors throughout 2014 and reached her highest junior ranking of 18 in the world.
-Birrell competed in three junior Grand Slam events in 2015 but mostly focused on the women's tour.
+Birrell competed in three junior major events in 2015 but mostly focused on the women's tour.

-Professional

-2012–15: Early stages
+2012–15: Pro beginnings

 Birrell competed in her first professional event at the Bendigo Tennis Centre in October 2012 at the age of 14.
 She gained her first professional ranking point a year later with a straight sets win over Elizabeth James after receiving a wildcard into the main draw of a tournament held in her home state of Queensland.
-She finished 2013 with a professional singles ranking of 847.
+She finished 2013 with a professional singles ranking of No. 847.